daveeS987/davees-django-api-template/README.md

 - These steps will change the app name and all occurences of "Example"
 - Use a Capital for this step: Do a global search of "Example" and replace all occurences with your new app name.
 Remember to select "Match Case" option.
-- The following steps require lowercase version of your app name
+- The following steps requires a lowercase version of your app name
   - Replace "Example" folder name
   - In app.py - line 6, make sure name variable is lowercase
-  - In a_project/urls.py, fix urlpatterns on line 19
+  - In project/urls.py, fix urlpatterns on line 19 to use lowercase
-  - In a_project/settings.py check INSTALLED_APPS to make sure your app name is lowercased
+  - In project/settings.py check INSTALLED_APPS to make sure your app name is lowercased

 ### 4. In terminal run the following commands: